volkandindar/agartha/README.md

 For redirection, please also add this code before '</script>' tag:
 	xhr.onreadystatechange=function(){if (this.status===302){var location=this.getResponseHeader('Location');return ajax.call(this,location);}};
 ```
-Please note that the JavaScript code will be executed within the original user session, and many header fields will be automatically populated by browsers.
-In certain cases, the server may require specific header fields to be mandatory; for instance, some requests might fail with an incorrect ‘Content-Type’.
-Therefore, you may need to adjust the code accordingly.
+Please note that the JavaScript code will execute within the original user session, with many header fields automatically populated by the browser.
+However, in some cases, the server may require specific mandatory header fields.
+For example, certain requests might fail if the 'Content-Type' is incorrect.
+Therefore, you may need to adjust the code to ensure compatibility with the server's requirements.
 <br/><br/>
 [Another tutorial link](https://www.linkedin.com/pulse/agartha-lfi-rce-auth-sqli-http-js-volkan-dindar)